The official AMP WordPress plugin’s v1.1 stable release is now available! A few highlights in this release include:

 Rebranded Template Modes

 In this release the Paired mode has been rebranded as Transitional mode.
 One reason for this is that the classic mode was also a paired mode (where there are separate parallel URLs for the AMP version).
 But more importantly, the goal for this mode is to help facilitate a transition a site to being AMP-first, where there is no separate AMP-specific URLs.
-So the goal of the Transitional mode is to be a path to Native mode.
+So the goal of the Transitional mode is to be a path to Standard mode (a full native AMP experience).

 We’ve also settled on a plan for the Classic mode.
 Instead of deprecating it, we are rebranding it as a “Reader” mode (#2034).
 Since the Reader mode contains a basic template that does not match the active theme’s templates, the mode is similar to the reader mode that is found in some browsers.
 By rebranding it in this way we want to make it clear that the basic template design is not due to AMP being limited.
 In the Customizer you can also enable an “Exit Reader Mode” link to include in the header.